A Teesside based Production Company

 Nova Mundi are a Teesside based production company with connections up and down the country and have a passion to get Northern voices heard and Northern creatives into work.
 Over the years, Nova Mundi directors Marc de Launay and Daniel-John Williams have worked with some of the best in the business.
 A small, dedicated team with years of experience behind them, working with and for many fantastic people and companies.
-The future looks as bright as ever as they embark on a new world.
-NOVA MUNDI.

 Daniel-John has worked in television and film as an actor.
 He has also worked in Motion Capture with Director John Dower, on a new game in development, trialling new technologies known as Project Nutal, for an interactive game called Mylo & Kate.
 Daniel has a real talent in getting the best out of actors, including Sara Davies, known for her appearances on The Dragons Den; He was brought onto The BBC show, Strictly Come Dancing to be Sara's Acting Coach for 'Movie Week' and recently He worked on Steel & Iron a show which was held at The Riverside Stadium in Middlesbrough where he coached Bernie Slaven for the role of Ken whilst also being company manager for Twenty Seven Productions.
 Daniel is no stranger to coaching actors, clients include actors with contracts in Coronation Street, Shameless, Hollyoaks, and Peppa Pig.